idrisr/notes/CoreData2.md

 but multiple copies of an object can exist in different contexts.
 Thus object uniquing is scoped to a particular context.

+### NSPersistentStore

+This class is the abstract base class for all Core Data persistent stores.

+Core Data provides four store types—SQLite, Binary, XML, and In-Memory (the XML store is not available on iOS); these are described in Persistent Store Features.
+Core Data also provides subclasses of `NSPersistentStore` that you can use to define your own store types: `NSAtomicStore` and `NSIncrementalStore`.
+The Binary and XML stores are examples of atomic stores that inherit functionality from `NSAtomicStore`.

 ### NSPersistentContainer

 `NSPersistentContainer` simplifies the creation and management of the Core Data